-The College will endeavour to consider applications for mitigation within three working days of receipt.
-Both the student and Programme Leader will be made aware of the decision.
+The College will endeavour to consider applications for additional consideration within three working days of receipt.
+Both the student and Course Tutor/Module Tutor will be made aware of the decision.
 It is the student's responsibility to follow up the decision with the HE Team.
-Please keep a copy of the completed application form.